What are Scleral Lenses?

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Manhattan Vision Associates Scleral Lenses Center help patients from all over New York City or , New York.
-Our doctors will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Manhattan Vision Associates to find out if scleral lenses are right for you.
+Our staff helps patients from all over Manhattan and Queens, New York, and Dr. Arkady Selenow will provide a comprehensive evaluation and the highest level of care.